Exhibitions at Montréal museums

 Avant-garde art at PHI

-The PHI Centre also presents Habitat Sonore in one of Montréal’s only spatial audio listening rooms.
-Runs to November 3.
+The PHI also presents Habitat Sonore in one of Montréal’s only spatial audio listening rooms.
 Click here for complete schedule.

 OASIS immersion

-In collaboration with National Geographic, OASIS immersion presents a second brand-new immersive exhibition, Root for Nature, inspired by the historic COP15 agreements.
+In collaboration with National Geographic, OASIS immersion presents Root for Nature inspired by the historic COP15 agreements.
 Root for Nature immerses visitors in a striking interpretation of biodiversity via immersive digital arts and informative educational zones.
-Runs to November 30.
+Extended to August 31.

 The Musée d'Art Contemporain (MAC) at Place Ville Marie

-All MAC contemporary art exhibitions are presented at the MAC’s temporary location in the Place Ville Marie shopping mall during the museum’s current $57-million renovation.
+The MAC presents contemporary art exhibitions at their temporary location in the Place Ville Marie shopping mall during the museum’s current $57-million renovation.
 The new MAC will open in 2028.

 Montréal today and yesterday

-The McCord presents the exhibition Inuit Universe about Manasie Akpaliapik, a contemporary artist from Ikpiarjuk (Arctic Bay) on Baffin Island, Nunavut (October 4 to March 9, 2025); and Costume Balls: Dressing Up History, 1870-1927, showcasing outfits worn on these occasions from the McCord Stewart Museum’s renowned Dress, Fashion, and Textiles collection (November 14 to August 17, 2025).
+The McCord Stewart also presents the exhibition Costume Balls: Dressing Up History, 1870-1927, showcasing outfits worn on these occasions from the McCord Stewart Museum’s renowned Dress, Fashion, and Textiles collection.
+Runs to August 17.

 The permanent exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience pulls together 100 carefully selected objects from the museum’s Indigenous Cultures permanent collection.